elevate your impact

 the transformative approach

-In addition to being in a peer learning community, participants have accountability buddies and each organizational team receives two private, tailored coaching sessions.
-Participating Executive Directors will have the opportunity to take a personal Racial Equity Leader 360 assessment and participate in a supplemental cohort space (three sessions) to work on their unique challenges and opportunities in leading this work
+In addition to being in a peer learning community, participants have accountability buddies, and each organizational team receives two private, tailored coaching sessions.
+We’ll also offer a cohort space (three sessions) just for Executive Directors to complete a personal Racial Equity Leader 360 assessment and work on their unique challenges and opportunities in leading this work.

 Participants develop: